yaniis26hsn/spiral-filling-quadrilogy/README.md

 ## Programs
 ### 2. Classic Spiral Fill
-It copies all the elements of a matrix into an array following the usual sprial order . https://leetcode.com/problems/spiral-matrix/description/
+It copies all the elements of a matrix into an array following the usual sprial order https://leetcode.com/problems/spiral-matrix/description/

 ### 2. Classic Spiral Fill
-Fills the matrix starting from the top-left corner (0,0) and moves clockwise. the prob link : https://leetcode.com/problems/spiral-matrix-ii/description/
+Fills the matrix starting from the top-left corner (0,0) and moves clockwise the prob link : https://leetcode.com/problems/spiral-matrix-ii/description/

 ### 2. Centered Spiral Fill
-Fills the matrix starting from a given point and spirals outward. the prob link : https://leetcode.com/problems/spiral-matrix-iii/
+Fills the matrix starting from a given point and spirals outward the prob link : https://leetcode.com/problems/spiral-matrix-iii/

 ### 3. Specilazed Centered Spiral Fill
-Fills the matrix starting from a given point and spirals outward with a given array given by the user . the prob link : https://leetcode.com/problems/spiral-matrix-iv/description/
+Fills the matrix starting from a given point and spirals outward with a given array given by the user the prob link : https://leetcode.com/problems/spiral-matrix-iv/description/

 ---